CANTUS-Project/api/source/response_bodies.rst

 .. sourcecode:: http

-    {"chant":
+    {"361434":
+         {"id": "361434",
+          "type": "chant",
-        {"incipit": "Dixit dominus paralytico",
+          "incipit": "Dixit dominus paralytico",
           "cantus_id": "002288",
           "feast": "Dom.
 21 p.
 Pent.",
-         "feast_desc": "21st Sunday after Pentecost"},
+          "feast_desc": "21st Sunday after Pentecost"
+         },
+     "resources":
+         {"361434":
+              {"self": "/chants/361434cantus/",
-         "resources": {"cantus_id": "/chants/cantus_id/002288/",
+               "cantus_id": "/chants/cantus_id/002288/",
                "feast": "/feasts/1616/"
               }
          }
+    }

 The response body tells us that this chant occurs during the feast called "Dom.
 21 p.
 Pent." which is the "21st Sunday after Pentecost," and that more information about this feast is available at the ``/feasts/1616/`` URL.
-However, some fields do not have corresponding "resources" members, and some "resources" fields do not have corresponding data fields.
+In general, some fields may not have corresponding "resources" members, and some "resources" fields may not have corresponding data fields.

-Use the :ref:`OPTIONS <options http method>` method to determine the fields available for a particular resource.
+Use the :ref:`HEAD <head http method>` method to fetch the :http:header:`X-Cantus-Fields` header to determine which fields are available for a particular resource.

 .. _`search response bodies`:

 Response Bodies to Searches
 ---------------------------

-The only difference between the response body for a specific resource, and the response body for a search query is the the latter is "wrapped in" a "results" element.
+The only difference between the response body for a specific resource, for a collection of resources at the "browse" URL, and the result of a search, is that search results may include resources of more than one type.
+Thus the "type" member is important in this case to know how results should be displayed.
 For example:

 .. sourcecode:: http

-    {"results": [
-        {"chant": {
-             "id": "149243",
-             "inicipit": "Estote parati similes",
-             "cantus_id": "002685"
-             }},
-        {"chant": {
-            "id": "149244",
-            "incipit": "Salvator mundi domine qui nos",
+    {"361434":
+         {"id": "361434",
+          "type": "chant",
+          "incipit": "Dixit dominus paralytico",
-            "cantus_id": "830303"
+          "cantus_id": "002288",
-            }},
-        {"chant": {
-            "id": "149245",
-            "incipit": "Estote parati similes",
+          "feast": "Dom.
+21 p.
+Pent.",
+          "feast_desc": "21st Sunday after Pentecost"
+         },
+     "123673":
+         {"id": "123673",
+          "type": "source",
+          "title": "München, Franziskanerkloster St. Anna - Bibliothek, 12o Cmm 1", "provenance": "Italy",
+     "resources":
+         {"361434":
+              {"self": "/chants/361434cantus/",
-            "cantus_id": "002685",
+               "cantus_id": "/chants/cantus_id/002288/",
-            }}
-        ]
+               "feast": "/feasts/1616/"
+              },
+          "123673":
+              {"self": "/books/123673/",
+               "provenance": "/provenances/3608/"
               }

-While this nesting may seem unnecessary, it helps to clarify the type of resources found by a search.
-In many cases this clarification is unnecessary, like with a search request to the ``/(browse_feasts)`` URL.
-However, some search requests may return mixed results---especially searches on the root URL.
+         }
+    }

 For more information about searching, refer to :ref:`searching`.